Turtyo/PMGsorter/README.md

 #### Additional constraints

 As it is now, we could end up in a configuration where some people have all they want, and some other get all their bad choices.
 Since we don't want that, we introduce several sets of constraints.
-Some of those may yield good results in some configurations, but may make it impossible to solve the problem in other configurations. <br /> This why we let the sorter test different constraints, from stronger to weaker until it finds a configuration in which it works.
+Some of those may yield good results in some configurations, but may make it impossible to solve the problem in other configurations. <br /> This is why we let the sorter test different constraints, from stronger to weaker until it finds a configuration in which it works.
 <br /> <br />
 Here are the constraints, from stronger to weaker : <br />
 **Work in progress**